h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  When building a model the user should perform the following steps to make sure the model can be reproduced in the future:

  1. Save any script used to pre-process the data before model training.

-   - In the event that you will need to reproduce your model, it is important to save the steps used to create the training data.
-   - This should include how the data is imported into the H2O cluster and whether any data types have been modified (i.e., was a numeric column converted to categorical).
+In the event that you will need to reproduce your model, it is important to save the steps used to create the training data.
+This information should include how the data is imported into the H2O cluster and whether any data types have been modified (i.e., was a numeric column converted to categorical).

  2. Save information about the H2O cluster.

    - What are the number of nodes in the cluster?
    - What are the number of CPU cores available?

  3. Save the H2O binary model.

-   - Refer to :ref:`save_and_load_model` for more information.
-   - The binary model will contain the H2O version and the parameters used to train the model.
+Refer to :ref:`save_and_load_model` for more information.
+The binary model will contain the H2O version and the parameters used to train the model.

  4. Train the GBM model using the same: